“Create in Me an Intact Heart”

 Do you want more information about the symbolism of the image?

 Each detail of the painting has been briefly described to assist you in your contemplation of the work and its details for your own personal healing.
 Allow the Lord to speak to your heart as you read on.
+If you would like a complete look into the details of the image, check out this document.

 The name of this artwork was inspired by the famous scriptural prayer of Psalm 51:10 asking God to “Create (bara) in me a clean/pure (ṭāhôr) heart, O God, and renew a right and steadfast spirit within me.”